The White Mercedes: Plot summary

-Lying in bed Chris realises he should have confronted the two and makes up his mind to do just that the next day.
+Lying in bed, Chris realises he should have confronted the two and makes up his mind to do just that the next day.
 That morning, unsure of what he's going to say, he goes to the warehouse.
-Barry isn’t there, but a police officer called Fletcher in an expensive white Mercedes is.
-He tells Chris he is looking for Barry Springer, a dangerous criminal—the man Chris knows as his boss.
+Barry isn’t there, but a police officer named Fletcher in an expensive white Mercedes is.
+He tells Chris he is looking for Barry Springer, a dangerous criminal — the man Chris knows as his boss.
 After a little pushing Chris agrees to betray his one-time friend and set him up to be captured at the shed later that night.

 Jenny again babysits Sean that night.
 As Sue is about to leave the house she tells her Barry might be a little late because he’ll be checking on Chris at the chalet.
 For the first time Jenny has hopes of seeing Chris again as Sue confirms it's indeed her lover in the shed.

 Chris, deliberately betraying a friend, is restless and decides to bike around town.
 He runs into Dave who is celebrating his birthday at a local pub.
 After some random drunk talk Dave tells Chris about Carson in the white Mercedes at the warehouse earlier.
 The boy immediately realises his stupid mistake.
 His anger had blinded him so much he never saw the obvious.

 In panic he asks one of the girls at the party to call Barry at his house.
 But he is out, while Jenny receives the message on his new answering machine: “For God’s sake keep away from the shed.
 Carson’s on his way there.”
 Without hesitation she takes Sue’s bike and races to the shed to save Chris.

 Chris goes home to call Barry, then races towards the shed when Sue tells him about Jenny.
 Riding his bike like a demon he arrives at the woods and jumps off his bike to run toward the chalet.
 He hears the low grumble, as if produced by a giant beast, behind him.
 Terrified, he realises it is the white Mercedes.
 In full sprint he runs to the shed.
 He enters the clearing, and as he calls out for Jenny he hears the deafening report of a gun, six times.
 Carson leaves, Barry arrives, and Chris enters the chalet to find his beloved Jenny on the bed, soaked in her blood and riddled with bullets.
 She had written on the wall in her own blood, "DAD."